zakkhoyt/PHAsset-Utility/README.md

 }];
 ```

-A sample metatdata dictionary looks like this:
+A metatdata dictionary can have subdictionaries broken into logical sections.
+See ImageIO framework for constant strings.
 ```
 //    {
 //        ColorModel = RGB;